vesche/histstat/README.md

 ### Thanks
 Huge thanks to Giampaolo Rodola' (giampaolo) and all the contributers of [psutil](https://github.com/giampaolo/psutil) for the amazing open source library that this project relies upon completely.

+Also, thanks to gleitz and his project [howdoi](https://github.com/gleitz/howdoi), in my refactor of histstat I modeled my code around his command line tool as the code is exceptionally clean and readable.